Oxsomi/core3/docs/oiDL.md

 - Ease of read + write.
 - Better compression size than plain text or binary due to Brotli:11 compression.
 (TODO: Once implemented)
 - Possibility of encryption using AES256-GCM.
+  - Though header and entry sizes are left unencrypted.
 - An easy spec.
 - Good security for parsing + writing.
 - Support for strings or data.